MapcreatorIO/api-docs/pages/index.html.md

 Welcome to the API documentation for Maps4News.

-This API allows you to manage everything about your account and your organisation.
+Our API allows you to manage everything about your Maps4News account and your organisation.
 As well as generate Maps.

 # API Wrapper